Petras Leonas: Early life

-Leonas, the youngest of 11 children, was born on 16 November 1864 in near Gudeliai, Suwałki Governorate, to a family of Lithuanian farmers.
+Leonas, the youngest of 11 children, was born on 16 November 1864 in Leskava near Gudeliai, Suwałki Governorate, to a family of Lithuanian farmers.
 After studying at primary schools in Šunskai, he went on to study at the Marijampolė Gymnasium which he graduated in 1884 with a silver medal.
 With financial help from his eldest brother priest Silvestras Leonavičius, Leonas continued his studies at the law faculty of the Imperial Moscow University.
 He graduated in 1889 as a Candidate of Sciences.
 As a university student, Leonas joined Lithuanian cultural life by leading a secret society of Lithuanian students that traced its roots to 1860 (there were about 50 Lithuanian students in Moscow at the time).
 His first articles were published in Lietuviškasis balsas in 1887.
 He assisted in organizing the publication of Šviesa and Varpas.
 Over the following decades, Leonas contributed articles to numerous Lithuanian periodicals, including Ūkininkas, Lietuvos ūkininkas, Vilniaus žinios, Viltis, Lietuvos žinios, Aušrinė, Šaltinis.
 In 1933–1938, he was the responsible editor of the Kultūra magazine.
 His bibliography numbers 165 items.

 After the graduation, Leonas became a court clerk (judge candidate) in the Suwałki district court.
 Due to Russification policies, as a Roman Catholic, he could not get a government job in Lithuania.
 In 1892, he was transferred to Uzbekistan.
 He worked as a court interrogator in Tashkent, as justice of the peace and assistant prosecutor in Samarkand, and district judge in Margilan.
 During the Russian Revolution of 1905, he supported the Constitutional Democratic Party (Kadets) and was dismissed from his government job.
 He returned to Lithuania in September 1906 taking up private attorney practice in Kaunas and joining Lithuanian cultural life.
 He became chairman (1908–1914) of the cultural Daina Society that organized various music and theater performances, joined the Lithuanian Scientific Society, and helped organizing the First Congress of Lithuanian Women in 1907.
 Leonas was the only man on the congress' presidium.